 Understanding and responding to your newborn baby’s behaviour

 Your newborn baby is working out what the world is like.
-The way you respond to her behaviour, especially her crying, tells her a lot about her world.
+The way you respond to your baby’s behaviour, especially crying, tells your baby a lot about the world.

-For example, your baby might find out that when he cries, someone comes to give him what he needs.
+For example, your baby might find out that when they cry, someone comes to give them what they need.
 This might be a nappy change, a feed or a cuddle.
-If that happens, he’ll learn that the world is a pretty OK place.
+If that happens, baby will learn that the world is a pretty OK place.

-When you respond quickly to comfort your crying newborn, your baby will cry less often overall.
-It’s absolutely fine to pick up your baby when she cries.
-It tells her that she’s safe because you’re a caring, responsive parent who loves her.
+When you respond quickly to comfort your crying newborn, your baby might cry less often overall.
+It’s absolutely fine to pick up your newborn baby when they cry.
+It helps your baby feel safe and know that you’re nearby.

 - Reduce the stimulation around your baby – for example, try sitting with baby in a quiet, dimmed room.

-- Lay your baby on his side in his cot and rhythmically pat his back.
-Gently turn him onto his back if he falls asleep.
+- Lay your baby on their side in the cot and rhythmically pat their back.
+Gently turn baby onto their back if they fall asleep.